You are here

 Schwier v.
 Cox (Julie E. Carnes, N.D.
 Ga.
 1:00-cv-2820)

 On October 26, 2000, two voters filed a federal complaint challenging a requirement that they provide Social Security numbers as part of their voter registrations.
 On Friday, November 3, the district judge ruled that to vote the plaintiffs could file their Social Security numbers with election officials and with the court under seal; depending on the resolution of the case, the numbers would either be unsealed or destroyed.
 In 2002, the district judge ruled that an uncodified provision of the Privacy Act did not provide the plaintiffs with rights of action, but the court of appeals determined in 2003 that the uncodified provision was nevertheless applicable law that did afford private rights of action.

 Topics: Registration procedures; voter identification; 42 U.S.C. § 1983; attorney fees.

 Van Wie v.
 Pataki (David N. Hurd, 1:00-cv-322), Van Allen v.
 Cuomo (Gary L. Sharpe, 1:07-cv-722), and Van Allen v.
 Walsh (Lawrence E. Kahn, 1:08-cv-876) (N.D.N.Y.)

-Two weeks in advance of a presidential primary election, two voters filed a federal complaint challenging a law that allowed new voter registrants to enroll in a political party up to 25 days before a primary but did not allow a change in party enrollment for already registered voters to go into effect until after the next general election.
+Two weeks before a presidential primary election, two voters filed a federal complaint challenging a law that allowed new voter registrants to enroll in a political party up to 25 days before a primary but did not allow a change in party enrollment for already registered voters to go into effect until after the next general election.
 One week later, after oral argument, the district judge dismissed the complaint, finding compelling the incentive to register new voters.
 Actions initiated in 2007 and 2008 were similarly unsuccessful.

 Topics: Registration procedures; primary election; intervention; pro se party.